dat-ecosystem/dat/README.md

 #### Auth (experimental)

-Other auth commands are still in an experimental status.
-New registrations on the Dat archive registry are currently limited.
+You can also use the `dat` command line to register and publish to Dat registries.
+Dat plans to support any registry.
+Currently, `datproject.org` is the only available and the default.

+To register and login you can use the following commands:

 ```
-dat register
+dat register [<registry>]
 dat login
-dat logout
 dat whoami
 ```

-Once you are logged in to a server.
+Once you are logged in to a registry.
 You can publish a Dat archive:

 ```
 cd my-data